 JCB and its Hydrogen ICE

-Joseph Cyril Bamford began his business in 1945 using leftovers from WWII war machine parts and scrap metal, for instance, wheels and tyres from a Hellcat fighter and hubs from small howitzers.
+JCB is well known in the construction, agriculture, and demolition fields.
+Joseph Cyril Bamford began his business in 1945 using leftovers from WWII war machine parts and scrap metal like wheels and tyres from a Hellcat fighter and hubs from small howitzers.

 For years, JCB has been a leader in the production of diesel engines and heavy machinery, but now with this avant-garde, emission-free hydrogen ICE, JCB is making its way to lead the pack in the realm of clean heavy-duty machinery.
+JCB sowed the seeds of this innovative engine about three years ago, focusing on agriculture and the infrastructure industry.

 According to the company, it delivers the same power as conventional engines but with no fossil fuel or CO2 emissions.